 VOHC Art Program Seeing Growing Audience and Community Support

 Art decorates the building from floor to ceiling; literally.
-Custom-built and painted cornhole boards get friendly competitions going, while dozens of canvases decorate just about every wall.
-Large papier-mâché airplanes and butterflies dangle from the ceiling adding to the fun atmosphere.
+Custom built and painted cornhole boards get friendly competitions going, while dozens of canvases are decorating just about every wall.
+Large papier-mâché airplanes and butterflies dangle adding to the fun atmosphere.
 The ceiling tiles in the main entry hallway have been transformed from stale white squares to vibrant pieces bursting with color bright enough to stir up an appetite.

 “Look up,” said Shelby Turner, creative arts specialist.
 “This one reminds me of a pop tart.”

 Community leaders from every corner of Raeford were invited to the open house including city leaders and those in the medical and economic development industries, to tour the facility and learn about the VOHC art program.

 One of those in attendance was Dennis Baxley, Raeford city manager.
 Baxley and many others were impressed with the artwork made by the people Monarch supports.
 So much so, on a visit to Regina Sutherland’s office, a local attorney in Raeford, Baxley noticed the art already hanging in her office and how the décor could be improved with the work from VOHC.

 Sutherland took Baxley’s advice and visited VOHC.
 She was so moved by the art, she decided to host an upscale exhibit, with a catered dinner and invited plenty of her friends and people in the community to enjoy and purchase the artwork.